Community Leadership Boot Camp

 - Free to participate with L.A.
 Conservancy membership.
 Selected participants must have an active membership by the start of Boot Camp.
 Membership rates start at $50/year.

-Boot Camp 10 will begin on July 9, 2025.
+Boot Camp 10 began on July 9, 2025.
 The application period for this session has closed.
 Our next Boot Camp will be offered in Spring 2026.

 FAQs